-If you applied to the BC PNP prior to July 1 2015 (your file number starts with "BR-" or "BS-") your arrival report form and all supporting documentation may be mailed, couriered, or hand-delivered to the BC Provincial Nominee Program (BC PNP) offices in Vancouver.
-E-mail reports are not accepted.
+If you applied to the BC PNP prior to July 1 2015 (your file number starts with "BR-" or "BS-") your arrival report form and all supporting documentation may be e-mailed to en.imm@gov.bc.ca, couriered, or hand-delivered to the BC Provincial Nominee Program (BC PNP) offices in Vancouver.

 If you applied to the BC PNP after July 1 2015 (your file number starts with a "BCE-") you must submit your arrival report through your BCPNP Online dashboard.
 Paper or email reports will not be accepted and will be returned unprocessed.
+If you experience technical difficulties, please contact our office at en.imm@gov.bc.ca (include a screenshot of the error message).